jmuganga54/The-Modern-Javascript/02 Setting up Your Machine/README.md

 ```
 clear
 ```
-Every command we run from the terminal runs from a specific directory on our machine.So to visualize this what we're going to to is click open the Finder or the file explorer and the finder I'm always looking a specific directory.And if we don't pick one it uses our user directory by default and we can prove this we can run `pwd` which stands for print working directory.The working directory is just the directory you're currently issuing commands from.
+Every command we run from the terminal runs from a specific directory on our machine.So to visualize this what we're going to is click open the Finder or the file explorer and the finder I'm always looking a specific directory.And if we don't pick one it uses our user directory by default and we can prove this we can run `pwd` which stands for *print working directory*.The working directory is just the directory you're currently issuing commands from.

 _Print the full path to the current working directory_
 ```